fmalmeida/MpGAP/docs/config.rst

       // Output folder name
             outdir = "output"

+      // Prefix for sample results
+      // If not is given, the pipeline will use the reads names to create a custom prefix prefix = ""

       // Number of threads to be used by each software. threads = 3